awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 supports-priv-flags: no
 ```

-## Enabling enhanced networking on the Amazon Linux AMI<a name="enable-enhanced-networking-ena-AL"></a>
+## Enable enhanced networking on the Amazon Linux AMI<a name="enable-enhanced-networking-ena-AL"></a>

 Amazon Linux 2 and the latest versions of the Amazon Linux AMI include the module required for enhanced networking with ENA installed and have ENA support enabled\.
 Therefore, if you launch an instance with an HVM version of Amazon Linux on a supported instance type, enhanced networking is already enabled for your instance\.
-For more information, see [Testing whether enhanced networking is enabled](#test-enhanced-networking-ena)\.
+For more information, see [Test whether enhanced networking is enabled](#test-enhanced-networking-ena)\.

 If you launched your instance using an older Amazon Linux AMI and it does not have enhanced networking enabled already, use the following procedure to enable enhanced networking\.